Economic Hub, The City that Never Sleeps, The Vibrant Vibes, The Most Livable City in Vietnam - you name it, we are it!

 Ho Chi Minh City, also known as Saigon, is at its most dizzying: a high-octane city of commerce and culture that has driven the country forward with its pulsating energy.
 A chaotic whirl, the city breathes life and vitality into all who settle here, and visitors cannot help but be hauled along for the ride.
 It is, indeed, a city of unbridled energy and romantic fervour - thriving with culture and commerce that has driven Vietnam towards social and economic development.
 Fascinating, chaotic and effervescent, this city is sure to take your breath away.

-It is the most crowded city in the country with the official population of almost 9 million people on the total area of over 2,061 km2.
+It is the most crowded city in the country with an official population of almost 9 million people in a total area of over 2,061 km2.
 The city now comprises 19 districts and 5 suburban districts, with several main landmarks and tourist attractions:

 Municipal Theater (Opera House)

 First built in 1899 as a theater for French troupes’ performances, the building then served as the seat of South Vietnamese National Assembly in the late 1950’s.
 The theater has been renovated in its original architecture and used for Vietnamese variety shows ranging from traditional music, orchestral performances, fashion shows to symphonies and operas.

 The Cathedral was built between 1877 and 1880 on the site of the former Citadel‘s arsenal.
 The façade is made of red brick in the Neo-Romanesque style and is framed by two square belfries 40 meters high.
 A statue of Virgin Maria with a height of 4.2 meters was erected later.
 You can see communion celebrated here two times a weekday and four times on Sunday.

 Located on the east side of the square in front of the Cathedral, it was built between 1886 and 1891 in European style architecture with a great glass and ironwork dome.
 A huge mural of the map of Saigon was later added at the beginning of the 20th century.